trOnk12/rijksmusem/documentation/README.md

 # Before you start

-This guide is addressed to the android developers who want to integrate AdswizzSDK in their apps.
+This guide is addressed to the Android developers who want to integrate AdswizzSDK in their apps.
 Here is a quick overview.
 More details will be provided for each scenario in their respective section.

-## What is Client Side Insertion
+## What is Client-Side Insertion

-'Client Side Insertion' represents the insertion of ads into the audio stream done by the integrator.
-Your app is responsable for the built-in logic to decide when to start and end an ad break by fetching ads from the ad server and playing them with your apps's audio/video capabilities.
+'Client-Side Insertion' represents the insertion of ads into the audio stream done by the integrator.
+Your app is responsible for the built-in logic to decide when to start and end an ad break by fetching ads from the ad server and playing them with your apps's audio/video capabilities.
 The SDK will handle all communication during ad fetching with the ad server while being in charge with the display of companion banner and performing various event reporting (impressions & quartiles).

-## What is Server Side Insertion
+## What is Server-Side Insertion

-‘Server Side Insertion’ represents the insertion of ads in the audio stream done by the server in real time.
+‘Server-Side Insertion’ represents the insertion of ads in the audio stream done by the server in real time.
 It requires AIS as a streaming server.
-AIS is the acronym for Audio Injector for Servers and is an Adswizz product that does 'server side insertion'.
+AIS is the acronym for Audio Injector for Servers and is an Adswizz product that does 'server-side insertion'.

-The responsibilities are splitted between streaming server and SDK as follows:
+The responsibilities are split between streaming server and SDK as follows:
 * Streaming Server:
    * detects ad breaks and inserts audio ads into the audio stream
    * sends metadata information to make possible for the SDK to synchronize companion banner with the audio content and to detect interactive ads